Dynamic phases induced by two-level system defects on driven qubits: Abstract

 \section{Abstract}

 Recent experimental evidences point to two-level defects, located in the oxides and on the interfaces of the Josephson junctions, as the major constituents of decoherence in superconducting qubits.
 How these defects affect the qubit evolution with the presence of external driving is less well understood since the semiclassical qubit-field coupling renders the Jaynes-Cummings model for qubit-defect coupling undiagonalizable.
-We analyze the decoherence dynamics in the continuous coherent state space induced by the driving and solve the master equation with an extra decay-cladded driving term as a Fokker-Planck equation.
-The solution as a distribution in the quadrature plane is Gaussian with a moving mean and expanding variance.
-Its steady-state reveals as a super-Poissonian over displaced Fock states, which reduces to a Gibbs state of effective temperature decided by the defect at zero driving limit.
-The mean follows one out of four distinct dynamic phases during its convergence to a limit cycle determined by the competing driving strength and defect decays.
-The rate of convergence differs according to the initial state, illustrated by a Poincare map.
+We analyze the decoherence dynamics in the continuous coherent state space induced by the driving and solve the master equation endowed with an extra decay-cladded driving term via a Fokker-Planck equation.
+The solutions for diffusion propagators as Gaussian distributions show four distinct dynamic phases: four types of convergence paths to limit cycles of varying radius by the distribution mean, which are determined by the competing external driving and the defect decays.
+The qubit trajectory resulted from these solutions is a super-Poissonian over displac ed Fock states, which reduces to a Gibbs state of effective temperature decided by the defect at zero driving limit.
+Further, the Poincare map shows the dependence of the rate of convergence on the initial state.
+In other words, the qubit evolution can serve as an indicator of the defect coupling strength through the variation of the driving strength as a parameter.